x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDataSource/alter_en.md

   format: `ErrorFilterMask: "READ"`

-7. ErrorControlLevel (string): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space and the default is  "High".
+7. ErrorControlLevel (string): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space and the default is  "high".

   The values are as follows:

-     - "High": Report an error and output an error message
+   - "high": Report an error and output an error message
-     - "Low": Ignore unsupported data operations and do not execute
+   - "low": Ignore unsupported data operations and do not execute

-  format: `ErrorControlLevel: "Low"`
+  format: `ErrorControlLevel: "low"`

+8. TransPropagateMode ( *string* ): Configure transaction propagation mode on data source, default is "never".

+  The values are as follows:

+  - "never": Transaction operation is forbidden.
+Report an error and output an error message.
+  - "notsupport": Transaction operation is not supported on data source.
+The operation will be converted to non-transactional and send to data source.
+It will be excluded from the transaction.

+  Format: `TransPropagateMode: "never"`

 ##RETURN VALUE##